Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Tasmania depends heavily on the water security provided by Lake Parangana.
-Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context

 The surrounding catchment of Lake Parangana also supports diverse local flora and fauna.
 During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
-Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.
+However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact